 In 2015, Nestlé Waters participated in EDF Climate Corps again, this time to work on a project with the potential for an even greater impact on both the business and the environment.
 Kayla Fenton was enlisted to develop a plan to help Nestlé achieve its global commitment to use 100% renewable energy in the United States.
 Although the company had made progress towards meeting its ambitious renewables goal, it found that navigating the complexity of the renewable power purchasing agreement process in the United States would take additional expertise.
 Putting her skill set to work, Fenton analyzed the potential for off-site renewable power-purchase agreements for facilities in Texas and Pennsylvania.
-By implementing these plans and switching to renewable power at two of its bottled water facilities, Nestlé Waters North America could save thousands of dollars per year in energy costs, while also reducing greenhouse gas emissions by about 42,000 tons per year.
+By implementing these plans and switching to renewable power at two of its bottled water facilities.
+Nestlé Waters North America could save thousands of dollars per year in energy costs, while also reducing greenhouse gas emissions by about 42,000 tons per year.
 The company is now exploring renewable energy opportunities to power all operations in the US.
-EDF Climate Corps FELLOWS
+FDF Climate Corps FELLOWS

-2011 / Justin Lindenmayer 2011 / Jenny McColloch 2015 / Kayla Fenton
+2015 / Kayla Fenton

-Between the late 1990's and today, PV installation costs have fallen dramatically9.
-These price reductions helped drive rapid growth in total system installations10, which increased by 350% between 2011 and 2015 alone.
-9 Tracking the Sun VI: The Installed Cost of Photovoltaics in the US from 1998-2013 (LBNL); Solar Energy Industry Association, Solar Market Insight Report 2014 Q4 10 SEIA/GTM Research, U.S. Solar Market Insight: 2015 Year-in-Review.
+Between the late 1990's and today, PV installation costs have fallen dramatically.
+These price reductions helped drive rapid growth in total system installations, which increased by 350% between 2011 and 2015 alone.
+In the past, renewable energy was typically purchased at a premium; however, today supportive policies and innovative procurement schemes have created opportunities to purchase renewable energy at a substantial saving.
+These broader trends are clearly reflected in the increased interest in clean energy from EDF Climate Corps host organizations as well as the declining paybacks reported for clean energy opportunities, as discussed later in Section 3.3.
+Tracking the Sun VI: The Installed Cost of Photovoltaics in the US from 1998-2013 (LBNL); Solar Energy Industry Association, Solar Market Insight Report 2014 Q4 SEIA/GTM Research, U.S. Solar Market Insight: 2015 Year-in-Review.